 What is the difference between an HOA operating fund and a reserve fund?

 The operating fund covers day-to-day expenses such as landscaping, utilities, insurance, and management fees.
 The reserve fund is set aside for major long-term capital expenditures like roof replacement, repaving, or equipment upgrades.
-These funds must be kept separate and cannot be commingled.
-Most state HOA laws require associations to maintain reserve funds and, in some states, to commission a reserve study to verify adequate funding levels.
+These funds must be kept in separate accounts and cannot be commingled.
+Most state HOA laws require associations to maintain reserve funds and, in many states, to commission a reserve study to verify adequate funding levels.

 What financial reports should an HOA produce each month?